Talks & Events

 The Furzedown Project’s first ever Wellbeing Day on Friday 1th June, was a great success.
 We had a wide range of events to address peoples physical, emotional, and social wellbeing.

-We are looking forward to our talks returning in 2022, if you have any thoughts about what you’d like to hear or could give a talk yourself please let us know.
+We are looking forward to our talks returning and in 2023 had the wonderful Theresa (who’s aunt is a member of The Project) bring in costumes from BBC’s Strictly Show and gave a fascinating talk.
+If you have any thoughts about what you’d like to hear, have any connections or could give a talk yourself please let us know.

 Way back in 2014 we discussed the possibility of having a couple of talks on topics which might be of interest to our members.
 We started off with Helen Long, who told us some fascinating stories about the history of Furzedown.
 Little did we know that three years down the line, they have been a resounding success, proving not only very popular with our members, but also with members of our local Furzedown community.